Skip to Main Content

 Hormone receptor-positive cancer is also called "hormone sensitive" because it responds to hormone therapy such as tamoxifen or aromatase inhibitors.
 Hormone receptor-negative tumors are referred to as "hormone insensitive" or "hormone resistant."

 Women have a better prognosis if their tumors are hormone receptor-positive because these cells grow more slowly than receptor-negative cells.
 In addition, women with hormone receptor-positive cancer have more treatment options.
-(Hormone receptor-negative tumors can be treated only with chemotherapy.)
-Recent declines in breast cancer mortality rates have been most significant among women with estrogen receptor-positive tumors, due in part to the widespread use of post-surgical hormone-blocking therapy.

 The three main treatments of breast cancer are: